 The committees weren’t the only mystery.
 The most baffling one came at the end of the evening when all binders were to be returned to the table.
 You couldn’t take them home.
 The only explanation was that board members would not return them and they’d have to make new copies.

-How long do you think Sylvia lasted on the board?
+How long do you think Sofia lasted on the board?
 Let me just say that she didn’t make it past her first term.

 This story makes me mad.
-Sylvia was more engaged before joining the board than after leaving.
+Sofia was more engaged before joining the board than after leaving.
 Nonprofits can ill afford to lose one single person who raises her hand or opens her checkbook.